-Site C0002 is located at the southern margin of the Kumano forearc basin where future riser drilling to 6 km depth is planned.
-LWD data of the thick forearc basin sequence and the top of the underlying accretionary prism were obtained in Hole C0001A during Expedition 314 and identified four lithologic units: Units I-IV (Kinoshita et al., 2008).
+Site C0002 is located at the southern margin of the Kumano forearc basin where future riser drilling to 6 km depth is planned (Table T1).
+LWD data of the thick forearc basin sequence and the top of the underlying accretionary prism were obtained in Hole

+C0002A during Expedition 314 and four lithologic units were identified (Units I-IV) (Kinoshita et al., 2008).

 Coring in Hole C0002B was conducted from the middle of the forearc basin (475 m CSF) to the top of the accretionary prism (1057 m CSF).
-Hole C0002D was mainly dedicated to geotechnical assessments to 70 m CSF for future riser drilling.
+Hole C0002D was mainly dedicated to geotechnical assessments from 0 to 70 m CSF for future riser drilling.
 After recovering these cores, we continuously cored to 129.15 m CSF and conducted spot coring at 150 and 200 m CSF in the same hole.
-Only time-critical whole-round sampling and minimum measurements were conducted, such as pore fluid geochemistry, X-ray CT scan, MSCL-W, MAD, and thermal conductivity.
+Only time-critical whole-round sampling and minimum measurements were conducted on board, such as pore fluid geochemistry, X-ray CT scan, MSCL-W, MAD, and thermal conductivity.
 In order to complement missing intervals by dense whole-round sampling in the upper 10 m, we took two cores in Hole C0002C to 13.77 m CSF.
-Therefore, data presented here are mainly from Hole C0002B cores.
+The cores of Holes C0002C and C0002D were split, described, and measured to accomplish IODP standard measurements at Kochi Core Center.